pivotal/docs-tap/scst-scan/choreographer.md

 ## Prerequisites

-1. Follow the steps listed in [Installing Part I: Prerequisites, EULA, and CLI](../install-general.md).
+1. Follow the steps listed in [Installing part I: Prerequisites, EULA, and CLI](../install-general.md).

 1. Next, in [Installing Individual Packages](../install-components.md), ensure the following packages and their dependencies are installed by running `tanzu package installed list -n tap-install`: